 The Finance/Audit Committee, which is established in accordance with Section 3(a)(58)(A) of the Securities and Exchange Act of 1934, as amended, oversees the quality and integrity of our accounting, auditing, internal control and financial reporting practices, including the appointment, compensation, retention and oversight of the work of our independent registered public accounting firm.
-The Finance/Audit Committee also advises the
+The Finance/Audit Committee also advises the Board of Directors regarding transactions presenting a potential conflict of interest between the Company and any member of the

-Board of Directors regarding transactions presenting a potential conflict of interest between the Company and any member of the Board of Directors or any executive officer.
-The Finance/Audit Committee met four times in fiscal 2019 and its members consist of Mr. Schwitter (Committee Chairman), Mr. Henriques, Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim.
+Board of Directors or any executive officer.
+The Finance/Audit Committee met four times in fiscal 2020 and its members consist of Mr. Schwitter (Committee Chairman), Mr. Henriques, Mr. Hildebrandt, Ms. Neitzel and Dr. Schriesheim.
 The Board of Directors has determined that each member of the Finance/Audit Committee is "financially literate" and "independent" in accordance with the NYSE's listing standards and that Mr. Schwitter is an "audit committee financial expert," as defined by the Securities and Exchange Commission.
 The report of the Finance/Audit Committee is contained herein.

 The Environmental, Safety and Health Committee meets with our senior management and oversees compliance in all matters relating to federal and state environmental, safety and health regulations.
-The Environmental, Safety and Health Committee met four times in fiscal 2019 and its members currently consist of Dr. Schriesheim (Committee Chairman), Mr. Culligan, Mr. Eric Mendelson, and Mr. Victor Mendelson.
-Mr. Mayrhuber was also a member until he passed away in December 2018.
+The Environmental, Safety and Health Committee met three times in fiscal 2020 and its members currently consist of Dr. Schriesheim (Committee Chairman), Mr. Culligan, Mr. Eric Mendelson, and Mr. Victor Mendelson.
 The Environmental, Safety and Health Committee also visits our operating locations on a periodic basis.

 The Stock Option Plan Committee administers our stock option plans and has authority to grant options, to determine the persons to whom and the times at which options are granted, and to determine the terms and provisions of each grant.
-The Stock Option Plan Committee met four times in fiscal 2019 and its members currently consist of Mr. Hildebrandt (Committee Chairman) and Mr. Culligan.
+The Stock Option Plan Committee met one time in fiscal 2020 and its members currently consist of Mr. Hildebrandt (Committee Chairman) and Mr. Culligan, who are both considered "independent" under NYSE listing standards

 The Nominating and Corporate Governance Committee, Compensation Committee and the Finance/Audit Committee are governed by written charters relating to corporate governance matters.
-All Board of Directors Committee Charters, Corporate Governance Guidelines, as well as HEICO's Code of Ethics and Business Conduct are located on HEICO's website at www.heico.com under the Investors tab.
+All Board of Directors Committee Charters, Corporate Governance Guidelines, as well as HEICO's Code of Business Conduct are located on HEICO's website at www.heico.com under the Investors tab.